fuse-box/fuse-box/docs/plugins/css/PostCSSPlugin.md

 ```

 ## Usage

-check [PostCSS website](http://postcss.org/) for more information.
-note: The PostCSS plugin generates CSS, Therefor it must be chained prior to the CSSPlugin to be used.
+The PostCSS plugin generates CSS.
+It must therefore be chained prior to the CSSPlugin to be used.

 ### Setup

-Import from FuseBox
+Import the plugin from FuseBox

 ```js
 const {PostCSSPlugin} = require("fuse-box");